ThomasBallatore/ryusay/README.md

         # print s[i]
 ```

-In main session, perhaps challenge them to change the default end="\n" of print such that the characters appear on the same line?
+*Notes: In main session, perhaps challenge them to change the default end="\n" of print such that the characters appear on the same line?*

-(Main room because it is so short)
+(Main room because it is so short)<br>
 #2.
 Write a function that returns true if the number of characters in a given string is odd, and false if it is even.

 ```python